OldhamMade/cinema-update/README.md

 # cinema-update

-Grabs cinema listings for the next week and issue an email
+Small project that runs on a cron timer to grab Pathé cinema listings for the next week (Amsterdam only), strips out unwanted listings (non-english, for example), and issues an email to a list of "subscribers" (predefined) with cinema times, locations, and links to book.